Harsh-veer/skipgram-word2vec/README.md

 # Skipgram-word2vec
-Skipgram word2vec implementation in python, using numpy It implements negative sampling and subsampling and uses unigram probability distribution to pick "negative samples".
+Skipgram word2vec implementation in C.
+It implements negative sampling and subsampling and uses unigram probability distribution to pick "negative samples".

 ### Datasets to train this network